DFT and Model Hamiltonian Study of Optoelectronic Properties of Some Low-Symmetry Graphene Quantum Dots: Introduction

 \section{Introduction}

-The electronic structure of an isolated monolayer of graphite, called graphene in the modern times, was studied long ago within the tight-binding model by Wallace, who demonstrated the linear dispersion of the system in the Brillouin zone, and its Dirac cone like structure \citep{prwallace-graphite-1947}.
-Indeed, within a few years of its synthesis 2004\citep{graphene-synthesis-2004}, graphene became one of the most studied quantum material in general, and Dirac material, in particular \citep{graphene-review-castro-neto-rmp-2009}.
-Graphene is noteworthy for its remarkable transport properties because of the massless charge carriers and a very high mobility \citep{graphene-synthesis-2004}.
+The electronic structure of an isolated monolayer of graphite, called graphene in the modern times, was studied long ago within the tight-binding model by Wallace, who demonstrated the linear dispersion of the system in the Brillouin zone, and its Dirac cone like structure \cite{prwallace-graphite-1947}.
+Indeed, within a few years of its synthesis \cite{graphene-synthesis-2004}, graphene became one of the most studied quantum material in general, and Dirac material, in particular \cite{graphene-review-castro-neto-rmp-2009}.
+Graphene is noteworthy for its remarkable transport properties because of the massless charge carriers and a very high mobility \cite{graphene-synthesis-2004}.
 However, given the vanishing band gap of graphene, its applications in the field of optoelectronics are limited.
-For example, graphene, in its pristine form, cannot be used in the light-emitting diodes (LEDs), transistors, switching devices, \emph{etc.} Therefore, there has been significant research in the field to introduce a gap in graphene by chemical modifications such as oxidation, hydrogenation, and heteroatom doping \citep{wu2010light,son2016hydrogenated,denis2010band}.
-Another way to introduce a gap is by achieving quantum confinement by breaking the translation symmetry of graphene and considering its finite-sized fragments referred to as nano-flakes, nano-disks, and graphene quantum dots (GQDs) \citep{li2010colloidal,huang2011graphene,bacon2014graphene}.
+Therefore, there has been significant research in the field to introduce a gap in graphene by chemical modifications such as oxidation, hydrogenation, and heteroatom doping \cite{wu2010light,son2016hydrogenated,denis2010band}.
+Another way to introduce a gap is by achieving quantum confinement by breaking the translation symmetry of graphene and considering its finite-sized fragments referred to as nano-flakes, nano-disks, and graphene quantum dots (GQDs) \cite{li2010colloidal,huang2011graphene,bacon2014graphene}.
 The problem with the finite-sized fragments is that they will undergo edge reconstruction to saturate the dangling bonds, and the resulting structure could be highly asymmetric and nonplanar.
 Therefore, in order to keep a fragment planar, the dangling bonds on its edges need to be passivated.
-If the interior of a fragment contains multiple aromatic rings, and its dangling bonds are saturated by the hydrogen atoms, the resultant structure will continue to be fully planar, and chemically speaking it will be nothing but a polycyclic aromatic hydrocarbon (PAH).
-Therefore, fully planar edge-hydrogenated GQDs are nothing but PAHs, and this has been realized by authors in the past who argued that suitably chosen PAHs can be used as models of mono- and multilayer graphite fragments \citep{zerner-group-pah-apj-1991}.
-Because of this close correspondence, the planar edge-hydrogenated GQDs and PAHs are simply synonymous.
+If the interior of a fragment contains multiple aromatic rings, and its dangling bonds are saturated by the hydrogen atoms, the resultant structure will continue to be fully planar, and chemically speaking it will be nothing but a polycyclic aromatic hydrocarbon (PAH) and this has been realized by authors in the past who argued that suitably chosen PAHs can be used as models of mono- and multilayer graphite fragments \cite{zerner-group-pah-apj-1991}.
 Therefore, in this work we study the electronic structure and optical properties of three PAHs of somewhat lower point-group symmetries as models of corresponding planar GQDs.